Member Spotlight

 Janaira_2020_GPWS.jpgJanaira Ramirez, Greenfield Peace Writing Scholarship Judge [profiled April 2020]

-Janaira is the Climate Justice Organizer at OPAL Environmental Justice Oregon.
+Janaira was the Climate Justice Organizer at OPAL Environmental Justice Oregon.
 She is originally from New York City, where she worked in community gardens and as a youth environmental educator.
 She is passionate about food justice, environmental justice, and urban planning.
 She earned a BA in Political Science from Wheaton College in Massachusetts.
 For the past two years, Janaira has been one of our volunteer judges for Oregon PSR’s Greenfield Peace Writing Scholarship, reading entries by high school students from all over Oregon.
 Her time and dedication are instrumental to our work of encouraging Oregon’s youth leaders to promote a more healthy, just, and peaceful world.
 Thank you, Janaira!

 Evelyn_Whitlock_photo_(cropped).jpgEvelyn Whitlock, MD, MPH, Oregon PSR Member [profiled February 2020]